-On July 1, 2020, the Company completed the acquisition of Modernize, a leading home improvement performance marketing company in the home services client vertical, to broaden its customer and media relationships.
+In the first quarter of fiscal year 2021, the Company completed the acquisition of Modernize, a leading home improvement performance marketing company in the home services client vertical, to broaden its customer and media relationships.
 In exchange for all the outstanding shares of Modernize, the Company paid \$43.9 million in cash upon closing (including \$3.9 million cash for net assets acquired subject to post-closing adjustments) and will make \$27.5 million in post-closing payments, payable in equal annual installments over a five-year period, with the first annual installment paid in the first quarter of fiscal year 2022.
-In addition, the Company made a Section 338(h)(10) election to treat the acquisition for tax purposes as a purchase and sale of assets.
-The incremental taxes resulting from this election were paid to Modernize in the fourth quarter of fiscal year 2021.